 Campus violations are typically reported through Public Safety or Residence Life.
 In some instances, members of the Pikeville community may choose to file a report elsewhere.
-All reports are shared with the Dean of Student Affairs and Director of Public Safety who together have the authority and the duty to take action or respond to particular issues on behalf of the institution.
+All reports are shared with the Assistant Dean of Student Affairs and Director of Public Safety who together have the authority and the duty to take action or respond to particular issues on behalf of the institution.
 These authorities are obligated to provide information for this report.
 For reporting purposes at University of Pikeville, Campus Security Authorities have been designated as:

-Dean of Student Affairs 606-218-5220 Director of Public Safety 606-218-5946 Director of Residence Life 606-218-5228 Director of Student Conduct 505-218-5945 Dean of Student Success 606-218-5467 Director of Student Activities 606-218-5229 Director of Athletics 606-218-5357 Title IX Coordinator 606-218-5344 University President 606-218-5261 Provost 606-218-5830 VP for Finance & Business Affairs 606-218-5988 Assistant VP for Facilities 606-218-5194 Dean of Admissions/Student Financial Services Dean of KYCOM 606-218-5411 Dean of KYCO 606-218-5510 Dean of the College of Arts & Sciences 606-218-5475 Vice President for Advancement Public Safety Officers All Coaching staff All Residence Life Staff including RAs Campus Nurse Upward Bound Supervisors Testing Administrator All Associate Deans for KYCOM and KYCO
+Assistant Dean of Director of Public Executive Director of Coordinator of Student Student Affairs Safety Residence Life & Conduct Engagement Assistant Dean of Assistant Director of Director of Athletics Title IX Coordinator Student Success Student Activities University President Provost VP for Finance & VP for Operations Business Affairs Dean of Admissions Dean of KYCOM Dean of KYCO Dean of the College of Arts and Sciences Vice President for Public Safety Officers All Coaching Staff All Residence Life Advancement • Staff including RA's Campus Nurse Upward Bound Testing Administrator All Associate Deans for Supervisors KYCOM and KYCO